my12parsecs/loose-calendar/README.md

 # Loose Calendar for the Week
 ### A Calendar where each day has a little memo

-Loose Calendar FTW is calendar where each day has a little memo.
+Loose Calendar FTW is a calendar where each day has a little memo.
 Don't need something fancy and complicated like Google Calendar?
 Use this!

 It stores data in your browser's local storage, none of your data is sent to the server.